MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 Your Azure DevOps organization appears as a resource in the Azure portal, but it's created and managed outside of the portal.
 There are some limitations to this integration and workarounds, as follows.

 ### Q: Can I move between subscriptions?
 A: No, you can't move the organization resource that appears in the Azure portal between Azure subscriptions via the Azure portal.
-But, you can move it between subscriptions by [changing the subscription](change-azure-subscription.md) your organization uses for billing.
+But you can move it between subscriptions by [changing the subscription](change-azure-subscription.md) your organization uses for billing.

 ### Q: Can I move between resource groups?
 A: No, the organization resource is created in its own resource group with a predefined naming convention.
 If you need to know what Azure DevOps organization is in the resource group, try creating an organization name tag and making it a column in the Resource Groups view.